Understood

 The Ruskin Library regrets that members of the public are not permitted.

-The Librarian’s normal working hours are on Monday and Thursday.
-The Ruskin Library is open term-time only and is closed during vacations.
+The librarian is normally on-site on a Thursday.
+The Ruskin Library is open term time and is closed during vacations.